Lay-up process: Cutting

-Cutting fabrics is the first stage of the Lay-Up process.
-Even though the fibres, in general, have high tensile strength, the shear strength is usually quite low, so they are fairly easy to cut.
+Cutting fabrics is the first stage of the lay-up process.
+While the fibres, in general, have high tensile strength, the shear strength is usually quite low, so they are fairly easy to cut.
 This process can be manual, semi-automatic or completely automatic.

-As far as cutting tools are concerned, the most common are scissors, cutters, knives and saws.
-More automatized alternatives are die-cutting systems, which allow higher production rates to be reached while limiting overall costs, as they allow more layers of fabric to be cut simultaneously.
-These methods require different skills from the operator and provide different finish precisions, but they all are mechanical procedures and have one major disadvantage in common: the physical contact between the cutting tool and the fibres.
+The most common cutting tools are scissors, knives, saws and specialised cutting tools.
+Die-cutting systems offer a more automated alternative, allowing higher production rates at lower costs, since they can operate faster and on several layers of material at once.
+These methods provide different finish precisions, but they all are mechanical procedures and have one major disadvantage in common: the physical contact between the cutting tool and the fibres.
 An alternative process with less friction is the ultrasound method, which consists of cutting the fabrics with a blade actuated by high-frequency mechanical vibrations, produced by an internal source integrated into the system.
-There are also completely contact-free cutting techniques, such as laser cutting and water jet cutting, both usually embedded on CNC machines.
-The former is obtained through a convergent radiation beam which vaporizes the material underneath and uses pressurized gas to remove the volatile particles and the melted material.
-The latter is based on a high-pressure liquid beam which reaches a velocity of 2.5 times the speed of sound, creating a pressure on the fabric which is higher than the compression resistance of the material and resulting in a net cut.
-Both these methods share a common disadvantage which needs to be considered before choosing the cutting methods: the beams create high-temperature areas along the cut axes, in which the physical characteristics of the material can be altered significantly.
+There are also completely contact-free cutting techniques, mainly using laser and water jet cutting, both of which are performed using CNC machines.
+Both of these methods share a common disadvantage in that they create high-temperature areas along the cut axes, which can significantly alter the physical characteristics of the material.

-During the cutting process, a fundamental parameter to be considered is the nesting layout, which is the arrangement of the different shapes to be cut from the fabric in order to reduce the scraps.
-The patterns are generally created digitally and, when possible, given to a CNC machine or, otherwise, replicated by hand.
+The nesting layout is a, which is the arrangement of the different shapes to be cut from the fabric in order to reduce the scraps.
+The patterns are generally created digitally and, when possible, cut on a CNC machine or, otherwise, replicated by hand.